 Turkey breast mince is one of my new favourite ingredients.
 Whilst it may not taste of much on its own, a few 0sp additions make it truly delicious.
-Best of all, the 2% fat lean turkey breast mince (I’ve bought it in Sainsbury’s and in Tesco’s) is only 5sp for 500g (I know I didn’t believe it either but I checked it 5 times!!).
+Best of all, the 2% fat lean turkey breast mince (I’ve bought it in Sainsbury’s and in Tesco’s) is now 0sp on the new flex plan!

 When trying to think of a new recipe to use this lovely mince in, I thought what could be better than pairing it with my ultimate food obsession at the moment, AVOCADO!

-The result made for a delicious, moist and filling treat at only 2sp/94kcals per burger pattie.
-I doubled mine up and added a few accompaniments (see below) so the total for this huge burger was only 8sp (around 350kcals)
+The result made for a delicious, moist and filling treat at only 1sp/94kcals per burger pattie.
+I doubled mine up and added a few accompaniments (see below) so the total for this huge burger was only 6sp (around 350kcals)

 You could also serve this with a large salad and without a bun if you fancy.
 This would reduce the points even further.